rg-engineering/ioBroker.heatingcontrol/README.md

 a) decrease current profile temperature when window is open (true) by Profiles.0.room.WindowOpenDecrease if relative decrease is configured
 b) set target to Profiles.0.room.absolute.WindowOpenDecrease when window is open (true) if  absolute decrease is configured

+## ical support
+you can use your calendar to change datapoints in adapter.
+Just configure events from ical in admin.
+Supported are

+* heatingcontrol.0.Present
+* heatingcontrol.0.HolidayPresent
+* heatingcontrol.0.VacationAbsent

 ## Requirements
 * Node version 8 or higher is required